alteyth/Contacts/README.md

-# Rubrica (Telephone Book)
+# Contacts

-Simple Telephone Book made using Java Swing.
+Simple app to manage contacts made using Java Swing.